 What is Advance Care Planning?

-Advance care planning is the process of planning for future medical care in the event that the patient is unable to make his or her own decisions.
+Advance care planning is the process of planning for future medical care in the event that the patient is unable to make their own decisions.
 Advance Care Planning is not a single decision; it is a process that occurs over a lifetime as goals and values change.
 During the process, patients:

 - Decide who will speak for them if they can no longer make decisions themselves